Yakutat City and Borough Health Data

 What is the life expectancy in Yakutat City and Borough?

-Life expectancy data for Yakutat City and Borough is currently being processed from CDC records.
+Life expectancy data for Yakutat City and Borough is not available in the current dataset.

 How does Yakutat City and Borough health compare to the Alaska average?